Donald Trump Loves Men, Says Kristen Stewart On Saturday Night Live

 Kristen Stewart roasted U.S. President Donald Trump on Saturday Night Live.
 In her dramatic opening monologue, she said that she was aware that the president was not quite fond of her.
-She referred to her break-up with her Twilight co-star Robert Pattinson.
-The break-up between Kristen and her then-boyfriend did not go well with Trump, who had some advice for Pattinson.
+She referred to her breakup with her Twilight co-star Robert Pattinson.
+The breakup between Kristen and her then-boyfriend did not go well with Trump, who had some advice for Pattinson.

 The 26-year-old actress talked about a number of tweets, which Trump posted in 2012 after Stewart cheated on Robert.
 The future president wrote that the Twilight actor should not take his girlfriend back, since she had cheated on him “like a dog.”
 Trump predicted that the actress would cheat on him again if he took her back.
 According to him, Pattinson would do much better without Stewart.

 Kristen Stewart also referred to the tweet where Donald Trump advised Pattinson to dump Kristen.
 He asked Robert to “be smart” and dump his girlfriend.
 He also predicted that the actor would realize how right he was and thank him in a couple of years for the advice.
-The Twilight actress said that she was nervous while hosting Saturday Night Live, as she was aware that Donald Trump was probably watching the show.
+The Twilight actress said that she was nervous while hosting Saturday Night Live as she was aware that Donald Trump was probably watching the show.
 “I don’t think he likes me that much,” he said.

 Robert Pattinson should not take back Kristen Stewart.
 She cheated on him like a dog & will do it again–just watch.
 He can do much better!